Webdictaat/Webdictaat.Client/README.md

 Additional notes about how to deploy this on a live system.

 The build has been seperated in to two parts:
-* Build of the CMS
+* Build of the CMS web application
-* Build of the client dictaat sources
+* Build of the Client javascript sources

 To build the CMS application run: